thefinn93/CSS432-Final-Project/protocol.md

 }
 ```
 Where `[username]` is a name that the user has specified.
-### Server Sent commands
+### Server Messages
-These are the commands that the server sends to the client.
+These are the messages that the server sends to the client.
 The server takes
 the username received and checks the current list of registered names then
-sends back one of the following commands:
+sends back one of the following messages:

 #### Success
 If the name is found to be valid to the server, it sends the following succes